bgolab/JustPicoBasic/builds/readme.txt

 NOTE on released binary files:

 1. SRAM builds (NO 'flash' suffix) - compiled with 'no_flash' option, no flashing needed, just drag & drop the image into the PICO emulated disk (ALL these builds are subject to testing now)
-2. FLASH builds (with suffix 'flash) - are targeted for those who want to flash the interpreter to the PICO (those build are not tested now - will do in the future)
+2. FLASH builds (with suffix 'flash) - are targeted for those who want to flash the interpreter to the PICO (those builds are not tested now - will do in the future)